troymessina/PhysicsArtOfModeling/03Vectors.md

 ```
 where $\theta$ is the angle between the vectors $\vec a$ and $\vec b$ when these are placed tail to tail ([](#fig:Vectors:scalarproduct)).
 The vector resulting from a cross product will be null (have a zero length) if the vectors $\vec a$ and $\vec b$ are parallel, and will have a maximal length when these are perpendicular.
 The cross product is useful to determine quantities that are maximal when two vectors are perpendicular.

 Geometrically, one can determine the direction of the cross product of two vectors by using a "right hand rule".
-To distinguish it from another right hand rule (see Section [](#sec:Vectors:rotationalmotion)), we will call it "the right hand rule for the cross product").
+To distinguish it from another right hand rule (see [Section %s](#sec:Vectors:rotationalmotion)), we will call it "the right hand rule for the cross product").
 This is done by using your right hand, aligning your thumb with the first vector and your index with the second vector.
 The cross product will point in the direction of your middle finger (when you hold your middle finger perpendicular to the other two fingers).
 This is illustrated in [](#fig:Vectors:righthandrule).
 Thus, you can often avoid using equation [](#eqn:Vectors:crossproduct) and instead use the right hand rule to determine the direction of the cross product and equation [](#eqn:Vectors:crossproductmag) to find its magnitude.

 ```{figure} figures/Vectors/righthandrule.png
 :label: fig:Vectors:righthandrule